Xynics Data Solutions Ltd are committed to protecting and respecting your privacy.

 You have a right to be informed.

 We will ensure that you are fully informed of what data we collect from you and how it will be used.
 If this Privacy & Data Protection Policy is updated, we will notify you of this to give you the opportunity to alter your preferences with regards to how we capture, process and use the data you provide us.
-If we experience a Data Breach, we will inform you of the details of that breach and any impact that it may have.
+If we experience a Data Breach, we will inform you of the details of that breach and any impact that it may have upon you.

 You have a right of access to all personal data we gather about you.